Collegiate church: Contemporary examples

 Three traditional collegiate churches have survived in England since the Middle Ages: at Westminster Abbey in London, St George's Chapel of Windsor Castle and Church of St Endelienta, St Endellion, Cornwall.

 The idea of a "collegiate church" has continued to develop a contemporary equivalent.
-Many contemporary Collegiate Churches draw on the idea that collegiate means a "church with more than one minister", often understood as reflected in the "priesthood of all believers" and local, congregational governance.

-Two different examples of contemporary collegiate churches in America today are The Collegiate Church of New York City, and St. Paul's Collegiate Church at Storrs, Connecticut.
-The churches of the former include the Marble Collegiate Church, founded in 1628, and the Middle Collegiate, Fort Washington Collegiate and West End Collegiate churches, affiliated with the Reformed Church in America.
+Examples of contemporary collegiate churches in America today are The Collegiate Church of New York City.
+These include the Marble Collegiate Church, founded in 1628, and the Middle Collegiate, Fort Washington Collegiate and West End Collegiate churches, affiliated with the Reformed Church in America.

-St. Paul's Collegiate Church at Storrs features contemporary architecture reflecting traditional collegiate church architecture (pictured).
-Unlike most historical collegiate churches, this is a non-denominational, evangelical church.
-According to church leaders, they chose the name "collegiate" to emphasize "the priesthood of all believers" and that "every member of the Body of Christ is a minister."
-While collegiate churches typically have its seating arranged parallel with the south and north walls, facing inwards rather than towards the altar at the eastern end, St. Paul's Collegiate Church has adapted this by creating a chapel fully in the round, with the altar/communion station in the center.

 In the Catholic Church, most cathedrals possess a cathedral chapter and are thus collegiate churches.
 The number of collegiate chapters other than those of cathedrals has been greatly reduced compared to times past.
 Three of them are in Rome: the two papal basilicas (other than the Lateran as cathedral and St. Paul's as a monastery) of St. Peter and St. Mary Major, together with the Basilica St. Maria ad Martyres.
 Elsewhere, three can be found in Germany, to wit, St. Martin's Church, Landshut (chapter of Sts.
-Martin and Kastulus), Sts.
+Martin and Kastulus), the Church of Sts.
 Philipp and James in Altötting (chapter of St. Rupert) and St. Remigius in Borken.
 In Portugal the one example (abolished in 1869, restored in 1891 abolished again in 1910 and restored in 1967 – minus its Royal prerogative, the monarchy itself having been abolished in the intervening period) that survives is that of the ancient Real Colegiada of Nossa Senhora da Oliveira in Guimarães.
 One collegiate church can be found in the Czech Republic: Sts.
-Peter and Paul in Prague-Vyšehrad.
+Peter and Paul Basilica in Prague-Vyšehrad.